DivyaBansal/DivyaBansal/README.md

 4. HTML/CSS (Basic): Can develop basic website/dashboard/email templates and can read and understand code for web scraping
 5. Linux (Advanced):  Used it extensively in professional and university projects.
 Used most common functions, wrote basic bash scripts, set up a virtual cluster of computers(at LRZ), worked with remote machines (ssh, scp, port forwarding) etc.
 6. MongoDB, Microsoft Power BI, PySpark, Hadoop, Ansible (Basic): Fundamental understanding and some project experience
-7. Docker, AWS (S3, EC2, Sagemaker), Airflow, Jenkins (Basic): Fundamental understanding and personal project experience with these tools
+7. Docker, AWS (S3, EC2, Sagemaker), Airflow (Basic): Fundamental understanding and personal project experience
 8. Git, SVN, Autosys/cron, JIRA, Confluence, MS Office (Advanced): Used them extensively in professional and university projects